-Appropriate transfer credits for courses within the major may be accepted within a 10year time frame.
+Appropriate transfer credits for courses within the major may be accepted within a 10-year time frame.
 The Department Chair, on an individual basis, will evaluate transfer of courses more than 10 years old.

-Though most graduates of the Fine Arts program would transfer into a four-year college Fine Arts program, they will posses the skills and knowledge to obtain entry-level positions in art management.
+Though most graduates of the Fine Arts program transfer into a four-year college, MCC Fine Arts program graduates will possess the skills and knowledge to obtain entry-level positions in art management.